ISAACRITHARSON/MaskDetector-Real-Time-Face-Mask-Detection-with-Keras-and-OpenCV/README.md

 # Mask-Detection
 Useful to Detect whether a person is wearing a mask or not.
-Libraries used: Tensorflow, Keras, cv2.
+Libraries used: Tensorflow, keras, cv2.